A disciplinary letter is a formal letter to an employee informing them of the relevant steps in the formal disciplinary process.

-For more information read Disciplinary procedure.
+For more information, read Disciplinary procedure.

 What is the process for disciplining employees?

 Disciplining employees for misconduct or poor performance can be a complex process.
-Employers should be careful to follow proper procedure to avoid accusations of unfair dismissal.
+Employers should be careful to follow the proper procedure to avoid accusations of unfair dismissal.

 It's important that all the relevant steps are communicated to the employee and that they are provided with a chance to present their case and defence and be given a right of appeal.
 Use these disciplinary letters when you want to discipline an employee.
 Answer a few simple questions to create your disciplinary letter.

-Which Disciplinary Letter should I choose?
+Which disciplinary letter template should I choose?

 Second, the employer should use either a poor performance or misconduct disciplinary outcome letter to confirm that no further action will be taken or to issue an employee a first disciplinary warning or final disciplinary warning.